MarshallOfSound/hasher/README.md

 ## Usage

-This module is deployed as an AWS Lambda to Electron's AWS account.
-Calling it requires an AWS role with `Invoke` permissions on this function.
+This module is deployed as an Azure Function to Electron's Azure account.
+Calling it requires a function key.